MMollyy/AzureRM-PowerShell/README.md

 I use a lot of sources like https://docs.microsoft.com, but also searches via google.

 I intend to write all scripts in such a style that they can be used manually.
 Parameterized where possible.
 To allow the script to be editted for automation.
 All scripts require some description with the parts to make the part understandable.
 Why?
 For people new to powershell.
 As I found this to be one of the most blocking factors when finding scripts or parts of them on the internet.
+Often I had to read through the script multiple times to understand what it did, before I could understand in which way I would have to edit it for my needs.

 Do note that I am not an expert at Powershell, and my scripting might look inefficient.
 However, any improvement with documentation inside the script is welcome.